lse-my472/lse-my472.github.io/index.md

 ### Detailed course schedule

-*Important note: links to slides and code scripts will be updated/added in advance of each week's teaching.*
+*Important note: links to slides and code scripts will be updated/added in advance of each week's teaching.
+There may also be minor adjustments/updates to the weekly readings posted below.*

 #### 1. Introduction